farishr/IITB-Internship/README.md

 ### 2. Website with Login
 Similar to project 1, a simple website is hosted on the ESP32 Async Webserver.
 In addition, a login page is requested and the ESP32 operates in STA (Station Point Mode).
 ESP32 and Device needs to be on the same network.
 Networks Credetials need to be hardcoded in the Firmware.
 <br />**Sketch: website_w_login**<br />

+### 3. MPU9250 Data Acquistion & SD Write using Free-RTOS
+This project collects